 The problem

-Imagine you want to build a website (and/or integrate a custom backend), using the firebase
+Imagine you want to build a website (and/or integrate a custom backend), using the firebase provided by Google.

 You have many options: